All Episodes

 What's going on?

-So uh why why should we care now?
+So why should we care now?

-The only thing I don't like about it is the length of time the media has as usual the only focus on the negative that they want about Donald Trump.
+The only thing I don't like about it is the length of time the media has, as usual, the only focus on the negative that they want about Donald Trump.

 Yes, there's investigation.

-Well, we've been saying it for two weeks.
+We've been saying it for two weeks.

 So I don't think the American people care at this point.